oprah and i go way back.

 3. do you have a website? no? well, make one.

 4. do you personalize all orders? yes? but you’d rather oprah not mention it, due to the potential horror of customizing tens of thousands of orders in an unbelievably short amount of time? okay, we’ll be sure to tell her.

 and then came the near-deal breaker…

-5. the taping is at 11 am on the 23rd. we’d really love for you to be there for it. pause. i can’t go. it’s corey’s preschool thanksgiving feast. can’t you miss the feast? i’m afraid i can’t. well, what time is the feast? it starts at 9am. well, is there any way you can get to the feast and still get to our studio for the taping?
+5. the taping is at 11 am on the 23rd. we’d really love for you to be there for it. pause. i can’t go. it’s my 4 year old daughter’s preschool thanksgiving feast. can’t you miss the feast? i’m afraid i can’t. well, what time is the feast? it starts at 9am. well, is there any way you can get to the feast and still get to our studio for the taping?

 i could see that this producer was not going to take no for an answer.